 - Use the (#Hashtag) assigned by instructor - Prepare to record yourself reporting live from Facebook.
 Pay close attention to the event.
 The live recording should take place after the game and report the viewer's reactions of the game.
-Recording should last min 3 minutes and max 5 minutes. - Use Twitter throughout the event - The Hashtag needs to be used the whole time
+Recording should last 3 minutes and max 5 minutes. - The Hashtag needs to be used the whole time